 The first step as with many business decisions is understanding your budget.
 Knowing how to work in development costs into a budget will determine what agencies will fall in your budget as well as what to expect when hiring a developer(s) for your project.

-Once this is established, you can begin looking at whether to hire an internal developer or outsource the work to an app development company or digital product agency, such ourselves.
+Once this is established, you can begin looking at whether to hire internal android or iphone app developers or outsource the work to an app development company or digital product agency, such ourselves.
 Currently, based on one individual’s research on Indeed, you can expect to hire a single developer for around $115,000 a year.
 Depending on the scope of your project, you’re typically going to need more than one developer – too, expect the development process to take around 6 months until the product is ready for release.
 From here, you’ll have to factor in app maintenance costs to keep the product functional for the duration of its lifecycle.

 Agency costs can vary dramatically – a ballpark cost for most development endeavors is usually around $150,000 to bring a product to life.
 The benefit here is that you’ll hire a team of people who are dedicated to your project, often bringing more to the table than just the development process.
 At Blue Label Labs, we begin the process with a Design Sprint which produces a prototype in just 5 days plus, we work with companies to help market the app as well as refine business strategy.